Thursday, October 16, 2025

 Edward A. Panacek, M.D., MPH, speaking, and Lisa Moreno-Walton, M.D., M.S., MSCR, standing, along with international colleagues, introduce the first-prize abstract speaker.

 USA Health's Department of Emergency Medicine was proudly represented at the 2025 Mediterranean Emergency Medicine Congress (MEMC25), held in August in Budapest, Hungary.
-The presence and contributions of faculty from the Whiddon College of Medicine underscored the department’s commitment to international collaboration, educational innovation, and thought leadership in emergency medicine.
+The presence and contributions of faculty from the Whiddon College of Medicine underscores the department’s commitment to international collaboration, educational innovation, and thought leadership in emergency medicine.

 Lisa Moreno-Walton, M.D., M.S., MSCR, FAAEM, served as chair of the MEMC25 Organizing Committee, continuing her legacy of global leadership in emergency medicine.
 Joining her in a key leadership role was Edward A. Panacek, M.D., MPH, who served as co-chair of the MEMC25 Abstract Committee.